ANGER MANAGEMENT THERAPY

 HOW CAN SELECT PSYCHOLOGY HELP?

-Select Psychology offers a wide of therapies to help manage anger and gives you the tools to cope and understand your emotions.
+Select Psychology offers OCD Therapy in Newcastle and the region to help manage obsession issues and gives you the tools to cope and understand your emotions.
 We are a private mental health service with highly trained therapists and no waiting lists.

 To address anger issues this is how the therapy would work:

 You will be heard and understood through a confidential phone conversation.
 Often called the ‘triage’ this is where you can share more about your needs, and we can advise on therapy pathways and provide initial guidance where possible.

 We will match your needs with the best fit practitioner for your therapy pathway and offer you an appointment within two weeks.